chimay/wheel/README.md

 ## Frequently used functions

-Below are some bindings that you may find useful, beginning with the most used functions.
+Below are some bindings that you may find useful.
 They are included in the level 10 mappings :

 ~~~vim
 " Menus